Welcome to the Grasshopper Class.

-Now the children are in Year 1 we have been encouraging them to start become more independent, taking responsibly for themselves and their belongings.
-The children are responsible for choosing their own reading books and developing a love of reading, so please remember to write in your child’s reading record once you have read with them as they are checked every morning.
-We can see the children are choosing their books carefully and are enjoying this responsibility.
+Now the children are in Year 1 we continue to encourage them to be more independent, taking responsibly for themselves and their belongings.
+The children are responsible for choosing their own reading books and developing a love of reading, so please remember to write in your child’s reading record once they have read.
+The children can also choose stories within their colour book band on Oxford Owl.

 Thank you for your support and we look forward to working with you.